Coinbase Card

 The Coinbase Visa Debit Card maintains a simple single-tier structure with no premium or metal card options.
 Unlike competitor cards, there are no staking requirements or subscription tiers to access different benefit levels.

 The Coinbase One Credit Card offers a premium metal design but requires an active Coinbase One membership subscription.
-The rewards rate varies based on assets held on the Coinbase platform, starting at 2% Bitcoin back for all cardholders.
+The rewards rate varies based on Assets on Coinbase (AOC), starting at 2% Bitcoin back for all cardholders and scaling up to 4% for those with $100,000+ in assets.

 Top-Up Methods